Granada, Spain

 When we asked people about industries and career opportunities in Granada, they reponded:

 "Foreigners often find work in Granada in the hospitality industry, such as in restaurants, bars, and hotels.
 Other popular jobs for foreigners include teaching English, working in retail, and providing tour guide services.
-Additionally, many foreigners find work in the agricultural sector, such as harvesting olives and grapes," explained one expat living in Granada, Spain.
+Additionally, many foreigners find work in the agricultural sector, such as harvesting olives and grapes," remarked one expat living in Granada, Spain.

 What is life like in Granada?